Authenticate

 Create a XenApp farm for mobile devices in the Citrix Virtual Apps console or Web Interface console.
 The console depends on the version of Citrix Virtual Apps that you’ve installed.

-Configure the XenApp farm for Citrix Workspace app for mobile devices to support connections from Citrix Gateway as follows:
+Configure the XenApp farm for Citrix Workspace app for mobile devices to support connections from the Citrix Gateway as follows:

 1. In the XenApp farm, select Manage secure client access > Edit secure client access settings.